snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

     .screenContext(true)
 ```

-Using method swizzling in the `ViewController` class, the tracker automatically detects when screens are loaded and tracks events that include information about the current and previous view controllers.
+Using method swizzling in the `ViewController` class, the tracker automatically detects when screens are loaded (triggered by viewDidAppear in a ViewController) and tracks events that include information about the current and previous view controllers.

 ## Screen View Tracking in SwiftUI